skip-pay/django-security/README.rst

 Prolog
 ======

 Django-security-logger is library for logging input and output request.
-Library can be used with django-reversion to log which data was changed in a request.
 The library provides throttling security mechanism.

 Installation
 ------------